Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Divider 3

-The Schneagle may be the ideal small companion animal for families with children of all ages, as its constant need for attention and affection can be difficult for just one or two people to meet.
+The Schneagle may be the ideal small companion animal for families with children of all ages, and their constant need for attention and affection can be difficult for just one or two people to meet.
 If given proper care, this loving and loyal breed will reward you with many years of happy and healthy friendship.
 As long as you’re prepared to deal with their sometimes challenging training, the Schneagle will make an excellent addition to your home.

 Related Reads: